wanghaisheng/prince_collection_astro/src/content/blog/resources-for-writers.md

   - faucibus-nisl-tincidunt
   - another-h2
 ---
 # Resources for writers

 - - -

-# Main post title
+# Headings

-Make post title an H1 and all subsequent headings H2.
+Make the post title an H1 and all subsequent headings H2.
 If using an unordered (bullet) list subtitles can be H4.

+To revert a heading back to paragraph/body text, just re-click the same heading; i.e. click "Heading 2" a second time on the same element to change it back.

 ### Adding images and image grids